wso2/docs-is/en/docs/learn/creating-users-using-the-ask-password-option.md

 - In **Verify Email** flow, the URL sent in the email is a link which confirms the user upon visiting.

+!!!
+Note
+    Please note that both of these functionalities cannot be achived combined and incase both are requested **Verify Email** flow takes precedence.

 ## Configuring the Feature